Demivan/fluent-talk/slides.md

 emails2 = You have { NUMBER($unreadEmails) } unread emails.
 ```

-Fluent enables localizers to have limited control over selected subset of arguments to formatters.
+Fluent enables localizers to have limited control over a selected subset of arguments to formatters.
 This means that, for example, the developer decides what currency the passed number is in, but the localizer can override the defaults on whether the currency should be displayed as a symbol or currency code.

 ```ftl
 amount-owed = You owe { NUMBER($amount, currencyDisplay: "code", useGrouping: "false") }